-We did not need to perform costly Microscopic Particular Analysis (MPA) tests in 2016 because we completed the series of these tests on our wells in 2013.
-MPA testing was done to verify that the water from our groundwater wells is not under the influence of surface water.
-All tests showed that the soils in our aquifers are acting as a natural filter.
-Our source water is all groundwater pumped from wells.
-Groundwater with a good filtering aquifer is less likely to contain some particular contaminants that can be found in water that comes directly from reservoirs, lakes, or rivers.
+We performed Microscopic Particular Analysis (MPA) tests in the past at the request of MassDEP.
+MPA testing is done to verify that the water from our groundwater wells is not under the influence of surface water.
+All tests showed that our well water is not influenced by nearby surface water.
+This means the soils in our aquifers are acting as a good natural filter, which is common in New England.